Leafyfied/Retro-Docs-Variable-page/Properties/Transparency.md

 **Change Of Transparency**

-The Tranparency depends on the number
+The Transparency depends on the number

 **Example**